soskek/efficient_softmax/README.md

 Available output layers are as follows

 - Linear + softmax with cross entropy loss.
-An usual output layer.
+A usual output layer.
 - `--share-embedding`: A variant using the word embedding matrix shared with the input layer for the output layer.
 - `--adaptive-softmax`: [Adaptive softmax](http://proceedings.mlr.press/v70/grave17a/grave17a.pdf)
 - `--blackout`: [BlackOut](https://arxiv.org/pdf/1511.06909.pdf) (BlackOut is not faster on GPU.)